 Sadi Carnot is a French engineer, who first proposed the Reversible cycle in 1824.
-The working medium receives the Heat energy from the high temperature and rejects the heat at the lower temperature.
+In this cycle, the working medium receives the Heat energy from the high temperature and rejects the heat at the lower temperature.

 Carnot Engine Working Principle

 The engine based on the Carnot Cycle is called the Carnot Engine.
-The working of the Carnot Engine is explained with all the different processes involve in it.
+The working of the Carnot Engine is explained in this article with all the different processes

 - Suction or intake stroke,